-The Institute for Community Inclusion and the National Association of State Directors of Developmental Disabilities Services are providing training and technical assistance (TA) to six state projects in Alaska, California, Iowa, Mississippi, Missouri, New York, Tennessee and Wisconsin.
+The Institute for Community Inclusion and the National Association of State Directors of Developmental Disabilities Services are providing training and technical assistance (TA) to eight state projects in Alaska, California, Iowa, Mississippi, Missouri, New York, Tennessee and Wisconsin.
 The purpose of these projects is to change state systems to improve employment outcomes for youth and young adults with intellectual and developmental disabilities.

 Over the next four years, the Partnerships in Employment (PIE) TA Center will provide comprehensive support to help these states achieve their policy and practice objectives.
 This support will include intensive on-site coaching, peer networking, and resource sharing.
 The TA strategies are drawn from research conducted over many years by the Institute for Community Inclusion.
 They contribute success to seven key indicators:

 This website will be frequently updated with resources and publications and stories that illustrate the changes being experienced by the eight PIE projects.
 Come back and visit us often.